SpaceForever/Spiral-Labs/.history/formula-for-self-improvement_20210114183059.md

 Do these well and your body should be on your side.

-## Level 2: Maintaining Your Sanity (Addiction & Scope & Friendship)
+## Level 2: Maintining Your Sanity (Addiction & Scope & Friendship)

 3. Freeing from Addictions
     - Delete accounts from obvious offenders and remove from phone
+    - A
     - tell friends to message you elsewhere.
 If they refuse, accept it and move anyway.
     - Embrace silence
       - slowly shift from media which takes up all your senses while eating (TV) to media that uses less (like podcasts).
 Then shift towards silence during meals. do this INCREMENTAlLy.
 Meals are vital thinking time.
       - If you haven't broken the sanctity of the bathroom as tech-free zone, DON'T!
 EVER!
 Phase away from using your phone as you sit on the toilet and having sound on as you shower.
 Reclaim the thinking time.
-    - Eliminate Bad Addictions
-      - A good heuretic for the quality of an addiction: if you doubled the amount of time spent on it, would you be happy?
-And, are you happy after finishing it?
-Learning and excercise pass both these tests.

     - Notable Posts:
       - Do the real thing
       - Acceleration of addictiveness
       - Naval Ravikant the modern struggle
-      - Superstimuli and the fall of Western Civilation
+      - Superstimuli and the Rat something

-4. Embrace a Tribe
+4.

-    - **Do you have a tribe?**

-    -  Yes
-        - Are you proud to be in it?
-Is it fun?
-Do they share your core values?
-        - Yes
-            - Double down on time spent there to strengthen friendships and have closer bonds.
-You've found your people, that's amazing!
-Make good use of them.
-        - No to any
-            - You need to find a new tribe!
-      No
-        - You need to find a tribe!
-        - Find the people who like the same things you like
-        - Consider: LessWrong / University of Bayes / College Info Geek /  SuperMemo.Wiki for self improvement tribes.

-    **Notable Posts**
-    - Wait but why on tribes
-    - Scott Alexander on tribes and flags

 5. Gain Scope